wilix-team/iohook/docs/usage.md

 # Usage

-## Usage with Electron
+## Electron

 Before installing this module, you will need to set a runtime version in your `package.json`.

 When developing with webpack, you will need the Node.js runtime.

 In production, your Electron app will need the Electron version.

 Checkout your ABI for [node.js](https://nodejs.org/en/download/releases/) or [electron](https://www.npmjs.com/package/electron-abi).
 The example below uses Node.js v12.X and Electron v11.X.